 There are also changes you can make to your daily habits to encourage a good, restful night’s sleep:

 - Exercise regularly

 - Limit or cease consumption of caffeine and/or alcohol

-- Stop smoking or using other nicotine-based products
+- Stop smoking and using other nicotine-based products

 - Speak with your doctor about medications that may interfere with restful sleep

 - Create a dark, quiet environment – avoid looking at screens, such as televisions or cell phones, which may confuse your body’s natural clock into thinking it is daytime